 Duke Energy Progress, LLC

-Customers can also submit a written statement to the Commission via email.
+DEP customers may also submit written statements via email.
 Be sure to include the docket number in the subject line.
 Another option is to mail a statement to the Commission at the address below.
-In either case, after two or three business days, statements are made part of the official record for the proceeding, and can be viewed on this website via Docket Number E-2 Sub 1219CS.
+In either case, after two or three business days, statements are made part of the official record for the proceeding, and can be viewed on this website via Docket No. E-2 Sub 1272.